 And on it goes with this amalgam of stuff we already heard somewhere.
 Bland fare, nothing quite surprising, no real edges.
 By holding back some, Trillium keep a lot of their juice in check.
 This just yearns to be unleashed.
 And this is a real pity, you can just feel the energy humming somewhere in the background.

 Alloy is not bad per se.
 But if you are out for some surprises or a tune that is up to everybody’s talent of those present in this line-up, you will be disappointed.
 In other words, this is something I can listen to in the car speeding down the highway.
 And it will accompany well.
 But not much otherwise.
 We will see what Trillium will be able to produce in future for us.
-Hopefully with much more spice than is ever present in this album.
+Hopefully with much more spice and grit than is ever present in this album.
 Kick it up a notch, guys!

 Get dat tune: